Avera Medical Group Urogynecology Sioux Falls

 Could you be among the one in three women who requires the care of a urogynecologist?
 Call Avera Medical Group Urogynecology in Sioux Falls, SD, to schedule an appointment.
 No referral is necessary.

 Let's face it - no one likes having to interrupt life with frequent trips to the bathroom.
 But if you're a woman in midlife, it could be more than just an annoyance.
-One in three American women require the help of a urogynecologist, so don't be embarrassed to ask your doctor for a referral, or to simply give us a call at 605-322-6700 or 1-866-996-6980.
+One in four women will experience incontinence in their lifetime.
+Join the many who find relief with the help of a urogynecologist.
+Don't be embarrassed to ask your doctor for a referral or to simply give us a call at 605-504-1900.

 Advanced Treatment Options for Women

 Avera Urogynecology offers the region's first and only board-certified and fellowship-trained urogynecologist, Matthew A. Barker, MD, FACOG.
 Dr. Barker specializes in female pelvic medicine and reconstructive surgery with focuses on urinary tract and bowel disorders, pelvic organ prolapse, sexual dysfunction and pelvic pain in women.
 He also provides the latest in treatment options, including: